tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-5.md

 ## I. <a id="section1">Back to ES5

-Before we get started, grab the start files, which are based on the `Object.create()` demo from Chapter 2: [ES5-no-modules.zip](_files/ES5-no-modules.zip)

 - Below is an external JS file that has some helpful code and variables in it.
 Some of this code we would like to keep public and visible elsewhere, some of it we want to hide away so it doesn't get mutuated or overwritten by code wriiten elsewhere.
 - But under ES5, all of this code is in either Script scope or Global scope, and thus vulnerable to being overwritten by code written elsewhere (it could also overwrite other code itself)